appacademy/unified-setup/checking-your-setup.md

 # Checking your Setup

 Knowing if you've followed all the steps correctly can be tricky.
-There's so many things can go wrong, and everyone's computer is different.
+There's so many things that can go wrong, and everyone's computer is different.
 To help with this problem, AppAcademy has created a script that checks your setup to verify it is done correctly.